opensafely-core/ehrql/docs/includes/generated_docs/schemas/tpp.md

 enters a period of active monitoring;
 no longer requires treatment;
 or dies.
-The time spent waiting is the difference in these two dates.
+The time spent waiting is the difference between these two dates.

 A patient may have multiple rows if they have multiple completed RTT pathways;
 however, there is only one row per unique pathway.